Momofuku (restaurants): Restaurants

 Momofuku Milk Bar, under the direction of pastry chef Christina Tosi, is based in New York City and has several locations in the cities of Washington and Toronto.

 Momofuku Nishi (which means "west") opened in January 2016 and is Momofuku's first restaurant on the west side.
 In New York City's Chelsea neighborhood, guests can choose from à la carte offerings for lunch or dinner.

 Momofuku Las Vegas is Momofuku's first restaurant in the western U.S. It is inside of The Cosmopolitan of Las Vegas.
 The menu draws influence from all over the world, including the U.S., Korea, and Japan.
 The constantly evolving menu features steamed buns, noodles, and meat and seafood meant for sharing.

+Kabawa, opened in the East Village in New York City, is a restaurant associated with Momofuku that opened in 2025.
+The chef, Paul Carmichael, was previously the executive chef at the aforementioned Seiōbo in Sydney.
+The tasting menu served is Pan-Caribbean, primarily with Bajan influences due to the chef's background, along with Puerto Rican and others.
+The restaurant was most recently ranked #1 on the New York Times Top 100 for 2026.
+Next door is their sister restaurant, Bar Kabawa, a more casual a la carte space with rum-based cocktails.

 Publications

 In 2009, David Chang, Peter Meehan, Gabriele Stabile and the Momofuku team produced the Momofuku cookbook.
 It features recipes and photographs from Momofuku Noodle Bar, Momofuku Ssam Bar, Momofuku Ko, and Milk Bar.
 The cookbook was a New York Times Best Seller.

 Written by Christina Tosi with a foreword by David Chang, the Momofuku Milk Bar cookbook was released in October 2011.
 Christina Tosi included her recipes for Cereal Milk, Crack Pie, the Compost Cookie, and other popular Milk Bar desserts.

 Scraps is a limited edition collection of outtakes and artwork from the Momofuku cookbook photographer, Gabriele Stabile.